 In 1900, the population of Palestine was around 4 per cent Jewish and 96 per cent Arab and by 1947, Palestinian Arabs were still more than two-thirds of the population (21).
 Thus, as Israeli journalist and historian Tom Segev has put it, '"disappearing" the Arabs lay at the heart of the Zionist dream and was also a necessary condition of its realisation' (22).

 DO PEOPLE COMMEMORATE THE NAKBA IN PALESTINE/ISRAEL?

 Palestinians mark Nakba Day on 15 May, including Palestinians in the Occupied West Bank and Gaza Strip.
-Many Palestinan citizens of Israel, meanhwhile, markthe Nakba on the state's official 'Independence Day', which changes each year based on the Jewish calendar.
+Many Palestinan citizens of Israel, meanhwhile, mark the Nakba on the state's official 'Independence Day', which changes each year in accordance with the Jewish calendar.